 The maps are standard fare for Call of Duty, each is essentially three lanes with every position being “flankable”, that’s not a word but I think you know what I mean.
 Highlights for me are the USS Texas and Pont Du Hoc but I am sure you will have your favourites.
 There is still an issue with spawn killing in certain scenarios and at times you will be whitewashed and everyone will leave the match because of it so you will be left to be killed 80 times, however, overall, I think the maps are generally very well balanced and over time I think the matchmaking will improve too.

 Another change is the HQ, a Destiny 2 alike area played from a 3rd person perspective.
-It’s a strange addition to COD and I felt it was out of place.
+It’s a strange addition to Call of Duty and I felt it was out of place.
 I had to run from place to place to do tasks I could do from a single screen previously however, it does allow you to see your natty costume.
 There is a lot to do in the HQ however the main reason for its existence I believe is so that you can see other players calling and opening supply crates or as everyone else calls them, loot crates and be envious that they have loot boxes and you don’t, wait, I could have them if I give you more money?